After talks, EU officials see no quick December fix with Britain

 “There is no agreement on individual issues like the four years and no one will agree to discrimination.”

-Other EU leaders see him as failing to show solidarity on matters such as the influx of refugees to Europe and the euro zone crisis.
+Other leaders see Cameron as failing to show solidarity on matters such as the influx of refugees to Europe and the euro zone crisis.

 Earlier this month, the EU’s executive divided Cameron’s demands for reform into three categories: the feasible, the difficult and the “highly problematic”.
 The last refers particularly to curbing benefits for workers from other EU states.